-Pottery was invented by the Chinese as early as 5,000 B.C.
+Pottery was invented by the Chinese as early as 5000 BC.
 However, porcelain was not successfully made until the 10th century.
-It was even later in 13th century that blue and white porcelain wares first appeared.
-The pigment for blue and white porcelain is 'cobalt oxide'.
-It is an under-glaze.
-The outline of the embellishment is drawn with light and heavy blue lines and the color is washed to lighter shades to contrast the white porcelain.
-This treatment gives the designs both grace and beauty.
-Blue and white porcelain comes in many styles, and the designs used include the Indian lotus, human characters, flowers, fruit, dragons, phoenixes, birds, animals, and other patterns.
-The various emperors of Yuan, Ming, Qing dynasties loved the blue and white porcelain wares, and exquisite items were made by the official kilns for use by the emperors and their family members, and as gifts awarded to the nobility and accredited government officials.
-Blue and white porcelain wares were also very popular in Europe.
-From 17th century onwards, European merchants and the Dutch East India Company ordered from China blue and white porcelain wares which conformed with the Western culture and styles.
-These porcelain wares were sold in Europe and America for high profits.
-Nowadays these antique blue and white porcelain wares made in Yuan, Ming, and Qing dynasties are auctioned at very high prices.
-For example, a blue and white dragon moon flask (10-1/8" high), Yongle, Ming Dynasty was auctioned at the Sotheby's, Hong Kong in November 1986 for HK $7,150,000.00.
+It was even later in the 17th century that soft colored porcelain wares first appeared.
+The pigment for soft colors was obtained from the oxides of various metals with low melting points.
+It is an over-glaze.
+Soft-colored porcelain wares come in many designs, including the Indian lotus, human characters, flowers, fruit, dragons, phoenixes, birds, animals, aquatic plants and other patterns.
+The various emperors of Qing Dynasty (1662-1911 AD) loved the soft colored porcelain wares.
+Official kilns were set up to produce these items for use in the Royal Palace, and as gifts awarded to the relatives of the royal family and the accredited government officials.
+Soft colored porcelain wares were also very popular in Europe.
+From 17th century, European merchants and the Dutch East India Company ordered from China soft colored porcelain wares which were made to conform with the Western culture and styles.
+These porcelain wares were sold in Europe and America for high prices.